lagom/lagom-samples/docs/src/main/paradox/index.md

 # Lagom Akka gRPC Quickstart with Scala

-Lagom is an open source framework (built on Akka and Play) for developing reactive microservice systems in Java or Scala.
+[Lagom](https://www.lagomframework.com/) is an open source framework (built on [Akka](https://akka.io/) and [Play](https://www.playframework.com/)) for developing reactive microservice systems in Java or Scala.
-Akka gRPC is a toolkit for building streaming gRPC servers and clients on top of Akka Streams.
+[Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/overview.html) is a toolkit for building streaming gRPC servers and clients on top of Akka Streams.

-This Guide will show you ho to use Akka gRPC as an alternate RPC library to communicate two microservices developed using Lagom.
+This Guide will show you how to use Akka gRPC as an alternate RPC library to communicate two microservices developed using Lagom.

 ## Downloading the example.